mohitmaithanii/Js-Learning/README.md

 # JS-Code

-To help others to learn basics of JavaScript and improve our coding skills.
+This Js-Code helps others and myself to learn the basics of JavaScript and improve our coding skills.